Grevillea oldei: Description

+Taxonomy

-TaxonomyGrevillea oldei was first formally described in 1986 by Donald McGillivray in his book New Names in Grevillea (Proteaceae) from specimens collected by Charles William Edwin (Ted) Moore near Ourimbah in 1972.
+Grevillea oldei was first formally described in 1986 by Donald McGillivray in his book New Names in Grevillea (Proteaceae) from specimens collected by Charles William Edwin (Ted) Moore near Ourimbah in 1972.
 The specific epithet (oldei) honours Peter M. Olde.

 Distribution and habitat

 This grevillea grows in woodland or heath between Mangrove Mountain and Woy Woy in eastern New South Wales.